Skip to Content

 Mom and daughter on a listening walk

-Take your child for a walk in the garden, down the road or to the park.
+Take children for a walk in the garden, playground, down the road or to the park.
 There are usually enough sounds in your garden!

 Tell each other all the sounds you hear – leaves rustling, your dog barking, a car on the motorway, a bird chirping, a child yelling, a siren, etc.